Terralego/terra-front/README.md

 ### Auth

 A user provider with a login form.
 Wrap your app with AuthProvider to get access to all auth data and actions.
-Then, you will be able to get connected user and call login et signout action.
+Then, you will be able to get connected user and call login and signout action.

 ## Customization